Assisted Living

 The Assisted Living Medicaid Waiver program in Ohio helps eligible residents cover the cost of assisted living.[47]
 Through this program, participants receive help paying for care services and use their own resources to pay for room and board.
 These services could include personal care, nursing, transportation, help with medications, social activities, and housekeeping.

-Eligibility requirements: To be eligible for the Assisted Living Medicaid Waiver in Ohio, an individual must be 21+ and need assistance with activities of daily living.
-They also must meet the financial criteria for Medicaid eligibility and have the ability to pay the state’s monthly room and board rate.
-This rate is equal to the SSI payment minus $50.
-In 2022, that equaled $791 per month for an individual.
+Eligibility requirements: To be eligible for the Assisted Living Medicaid Waiver program in Ohio, an individual must be 21 and older and need assistance with ADLs.
+They also must meet the financial criteria for Medicaid eligibility and can pay the state’s monthly room and board rate.
+This rate is equal to the SSI payment minus $50 in 2025, which is $917 per month for an individual.

 Oklahoma